Enter The Winter Wilderness

 The frozen waterways of the north are the winter highways.
 We need to learn how to read the ice, though, as in some places it will be thick and safe, while in other areas it will be unsafe to cross.

-During the training phase at LOTN’s camp, you will be guided through the process of making your own winter moccasins.
-This will be conducted in the evenings, with the aim of you having completed a pair of moccasins for you to use for snow-walking during the journey phase.
+During the training phase at LOTN’s camp, you will be guided through the process of making your own winter mittens.
+This will be conducted in the evenings, with the aim of you having completed a pair to use during the journey phase.

 Operating On Snowshoes